 |Birch bark canoe by Steve Cayard, whose work will be included in Artists of the Forest.|

-This summer Haystack will mount two exhibitions at the school’s Center for Community Programs.
-From June 2–July 7, Artists of the Forest, an exhibition based on the words, works, and images of traditional artists who live and work in the Northern Forest of the northeastern United States, will be on view.
+This summer Haystack mounted two exhibitions at the school’s Center for Community Programs.
+From June 2–July 7, Artists of the Forest, an exhibition based on the words, works, and images of traditional artists who live and work in the Northern Forest of the northeastern United States, was on view.
 Cultural Resources—a non-profit organization in Maine that helps communities and groups identify, celebrate, and preserve the cultural traditions that make them unique—coordinated the traveling show, which exhibited at the Vermont Folklife Center in 2012 and at Traditional Arts in upstate New York this February.

 Artists of the Forest features sixteen traditional artists from the North Country, which includes Maine, New Hampshire, Vermont, and upstate New York.
 Artists include Abenaki basketmaker Jeanne Brink; Acadian woodcarver Tom Cote; rustic furniture makers Annette and Sherman Craig; birch bark canoe maker Steve Cayard; rustic furniture maker Ron Fenlong; rustic furniture maker Barry Gregson; Abenaki basketmaker Jesse Larocque; dog sled maker Karen Jones; snow shoe maker and pack basket maker Bill Mackowski; rustic furniture maker Fred Peryer; wood carver Melvin Roy; and the late Newt Washburn, Abenaki basketmaker.
-As part of the exhibition, three of the Maine artists participating in the show (Steve Cayard, Tom Cote, and Bill Mackowski) will give gallery talks.
 The show focuses on the people, places, and work that define our region, encouraging an understanding and appreciation of life in Maine, and the North Country of New England, for local residents and visitors to the Island—from the US and around the world—alike.
 In addition, focusing on these artists, as well as tradition and craft, allows audiences to learn about the creative processes of these artists and how skills are shared, through mentoring new generations of artists, which helps these customs and traditions thrive.

-In addition to the exhibition, three of the Maine artists participating in the show (Steve Cayard, Tom Cote, and Bill Mackowski) will give gallery talks and demonstrations on Sunday, June 30 from 3-5 p.m.
+In addition to the exhibition, three of the Maine artists who participated in the show (Steve Cayard, Tom Cote, and Bill Mackowski) gave gallery talks and demonstrations on Sunday, June 30.
+Artists of the Forest was supported by a grant from the Maine Arts Commission’s Celebrating Traditional Arts program and Haystack’s Program Endowment.

 |Chris Leith, one of the 2013 mentors, led a weaving workshop in her studio.|